1 - Fill out Quest metadata form

 },

 // Other metadata.
-Device and app telemtry.
+Device and app telemetry.

 session_id?: string; // Optional.
 Unique Session ID.
 Helps w/ analytics.